 Global Assembly Cache

-There are several ways to deploy an assembly into the global assembly cache:
+There are two ways to deploy an assembly into the Global Assembly Cache:

-Use a developer tool called the Global Assembly Cache tool (Gacutil.exe), provided by the Windows Software Development Kit (SDK).
+Use a developer tool called the Global Assembly Cache tool (Gacutil.exe), provided by the Windows SDK.

-In deployment scenarios, use Windows Installer 2.0 to install assemblies into the global assembly cache.
-Use Windows Explorer or the Global Assembly Cache tool only in development scenarios, because they do not provide assembly reference counting and other features provided when using the Windows Installer.
+In deployment scenarios, use Windows Installer to install assemblies into the Global Assembly Cache.
+Use the Global Assembly Cache tool only in development scenarios, because it does not provide assembly reference counting and other features provided when using the Windows Installer.